 Continue reading "Still Counting: 20 Years of Species Discovery"

 Dr. Lisa Dabek once went seven years without seeing a single wild tree kangaroo.
-This might seem unremarkable (after
+This might seem unremarkable (after all,

 Continue reading "Tree Kangaroos: Ghosts of the Forest"